sotanodroid/saliency-client/docs/guide/README.md

 ## What is Saliency.ai?

 Saliency.ai is a set of tools that allow you to:
-* Aggragate your data in consistent format
+* Aggregate heterogeneous data and retrieve it in a consistent format
-* Collect labels and annotations for your machine learning
+* Collect labels and annotations for machine learning
-* Quickly train machine learning algorithms using pretrained models
+* Quickly train machine learning algorithms using models that have already learned from thousands of medical images
-* Deploy your trained models as HIPAA-complient webapps
+* Deploy your trained models as HIPAA-compliant web apps

-**Spend more time innovating and less time cleaning heterogenous data dumps.**
+**Spend more time innovating and less time cleaning heterogeneous data dumps.**

 ## Installation